rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 ---
 layout: post
-title: "expect-redux: Better interaction tests with redux"
+title: "expect-redux: better interaction tests with redux"
 image: "assets/expect-redux-header.jpg"
 image_alt: "The logo of expect-redux"
 image-listing: "assets/expect-redux.jpg"
 ---
-[`expect-redux`](https://github.com/rradczewski/expect-redux/) solves a simple problem I kept having when I started out developing JS apps with React and Redux: Getting a proper **Given-When-Then** test setup working for feature and interaction tests, no matter which side-effect library the project is using.
+[`expect-redux`](https://github.com/rradczewski/expect-redux/) solves a simple problem I kept having when I started out developing JavaScript apps with React and Redux: Getting a proper **Given-When-Then** test setup working for feature and interaction tests, no matter which side-effect library the project is using.
 In this post I want to show a couple of different approaches towards testing redux and explain why I think `expect-redux` useful for everyone working with redux.

 ## Redux in the wild